WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

     If you are using your own PC, you need to add the environment variable `DET_MASTER=10.0.1.66`.

+    > P.S.
+For some historical reasons, if you are using VPN. you should set this to `DET_MASTER=10.0.1.68`.

     For Linux, *nix including macOS, if you are using `bash` append this line to the end of `~/.bashrc` (most systems) or `~/.bash_profile` (some macOS);

     If you are using `zsh`, append it to the end of `~/.zshrc`: